Deploy to Heroku

 Step 1: Add your Heroku API token and app name as an environment variables

-Define two environment variable in your Pipelines settings for your Heroku repository:
+Define two variables in your settings for your Heroku repository:

-You can define this environment variable at either the repository or team level.
-The example below is shown with a repository environment variable.
+You can define these variables at the deployment environment, repository, or team level.
+The example below is shown with a repository variable.

 Step 2: Use a pipe to deploy to Heroku